zzivx/CryptoPro-Main/CryptoPro - Main/README.md

 Project Phases (Explanation)
 ------------------------------------------------------------

-Phase 1 – Basic Messaging + AES (Concept Phase)
+Phase 1 – Basic Messaging + AES Encryption
-(This phase is not included in ZIP but described for completeness.)
+(Folder: CryptProj - phase1)
-- Simple socket-based chat.
+- Simple socket-based chat server and client.
-- One shared AES key for all messages.
+- Multiple clients can connect; the server broadcasts messages to all others.
-- Server stores ciphertext only.
+- Messages are encrypted on the client using a single shared AES key.
-- No RSA keys or signatures yet.
+- The server only sees base64 ciphertext and logs it; it never decrypts.

 ------------------------------------------------------------

 Phase 2 – Multi-User Messaging + AES Encryption
 (Folder: CryptProj - phase2)
 - Added support for multiple connected users.
 - Added user-to-socket and socket-to-user mapping.